 They are used regularly in warehouses, workshops and on construction and mining sites.
 It’s this frequent use, the fact that they’re quiet and also seen as part of the environment that there’s the potential for employees to become complacent when working in and around them.

-Work Safe Queensland have seen on average 430 accepted workers’ compensations claims for injuries involving forklifts each year since 2012.
+Work Safe Queensland has seen on average 430 accepted workers’ compensations claims for injuries involving forklifts each year since 2012.
 Forty per cent of these involve serious injuries with five or more days required off work.
 Sprains and strains from sitting, or getting in and out of the forklift are the most common injury.
 The next one is being hit by a forklift or its load.

 It’s not just the forklift operator who is at risk.
 Manoeuvring around people, shelving, intersections and cornering can all place workers on foot in the line of fire.
-During the same period, Work Safe Queensland were notified of 137 incidents involving workers or bystanders being struck by, run over or trapped by a forklift.
+During the same period, Work Safe Queensland was notified of 137 incidents involving workers or bystanders being struck by, run over or trapped by a forklift.
 Two of these resulted in a fatal injury and for 88 workers, a serious injury requiring hospitalisation.

 Forklifts are useful vehicles and they have changed the way warehouses, workshops and sites operate.
 They’re also dangerous pieces of equipment when not managed safely as they